10.6 Current Issues: Terrorism in America

 • If you’re a supporter of the Empire, you see the Rebels as Terrorists, usurpers trying to change your comfortable way of life.

 This is an oversimplification of an age-old story plot.
-However, when discussing Terrorism, it can get much more complex.
+However, when discussing terrorism, it can get much more complex.

-For the purposes of this Introductory text, a generalized definition of Terrorism is the best course.
-Therefore, Terrorism is the unlawful use of violence and intimidation, especially against civilians, in the pursuit of political gains.
+For the purposes of this Introductory text, a generalized definition of terrorism is the best course.
+Therefore, terrorism is the unlawful use of violence and intimidation, especially against civilians, in the pursuit of political gains.

 A Brief History of Terrorism in America

-If we were to have a serious global historical discussion about Terrorism, this textbook would be forever long.
+If we were to have a serious global historical discussion about terrorism, this textbook would be very long.
 In fact, there are entire courses dedicated to the study of Terrorism and Counterterrorism at the college level if you choose to pursue a career in that field.
 We would have to go back to before the creation of the United States to even before the journey of Christopher Columbus.
 However, we will keep the historical context in America to the 20th century until the present.

 The Milwaukee Police Department Bombing (1917)